DafyYasenova/Blinds/README.md

 - navigate to client folder: cd client
 - npm run dev

-Server side: use practice server SoftUni.
+Server side: use practice server SoftUni, having initialized ready posts.

+There are registered users with email and password:

+peter@abv.bg : 123456
+george@abv.bg : 123456

 - Open new terminal
 - Navigate to server: cd server
 - Install all dependencies using: npm install